-Severe acute respiratory syndrome (SARS) is a contagious and sometimes fatal respiratory illness.
-SARS first appeared in China in November 2002.
+Severe acute respiratory syndrome (SARS) is a contagious and sometimes fatal respiratory illness. severe acute respiratory syndrome (SARS) first appeared in China in November 2002.
 Within a few months, SARS spread worldwide, carried by unsuspecting travelers.

 SARS showed how quickly infection can spread in a highly mobile and interconnected world.
-On the other hand, concerted international cooperation allowed health experts to quickly contain the spread of the disease.
+On the other hand, a collaborative international effort allowed health experts to quickly contain the spread of the disease.
 There has been no known transmission of SARS anywhere in the world since 2004.

-SARS typically begins with flu-like signs and symptoms — fever, chills, muscle aches and occasionally diarrhea.
+SARS usually begins with flu-like signs and symptoms — fever, chills, muscle aches, headache and occasionally diarrhea.
 After about a week, signs and symptoms include:

 - Fever of 100.5 F (38 C) or higher